Skip to main content

 A dependency note

 A transition's requiredSurvey references a survey by code.
-Because of apply ordering, when you use apply --dir, workflows are applied before surveys.
-If a transition needs a survey, apply the surveys first, then the workflow:
+Under apply --dir, workflows are applied before surveys, so a transition's survey must already exist — apply surveys first when running them separately:

 cotctl surveys apply -f surveys.yaml -c acme